.

 7. Resolving Dasa lord, Bhukti lord differences.
 To ascertain whether a Dasa lord's control over a period will prevail, or instead a Bhukti lord will take over control of the period, there are several considerations:

-C. If the Dasa and Bhukti lords are both in good houses or good sankya yogas, then a good period will occur, and if both in bad houses or bad sankya yogas, then challenges will result.
+C. If the Dasa and Bhukti lords are both in good houses or good Sankhya yogas, then a good period will occur, and if both in bad houses or bad Sankhya yogas, then challenges will result.

 8. Bad timing.
-For areas of life where results are likely, e.g. a marriage or career or having children at appropriate ages, it is often the case that a bad placement will not stop the event from happening, but simply give challenging results, unless otherwise indicated in the rasi and appropriate varga chart.
+For areas of life where results are likely, e.g. a marriage or career or having children at appropriate ages, it is often the case that a bad placement may not stop the event from happening, but simply give challenging results, unless otherwise indicated in the rasi and appropriate Varga chart.

 11. Yogas in the birth chart.
-When a planet participates in the formation of many (good) yogas in the birth chart, and is well placed in a specific varga chart, then when the dasa of that planet unfolds, things will go particularly well (especially if the themes of the yoga match the meaning of the specific division).
-Similarly, if the dasa of that planet never happens, then we can only look to the bhuktis of that planet for the results it promises.
+When a planet participates in the formation of many (good) yogas in the birth chart, and is well placed in a specific Varga chart, then when the Dasa of that planet unfolds, things will go particularly well (especially if the themes of the yoga match the meaning of the specific division).
+Similarly, if the Dasa of that planet never happens, then we can only look to the Bhuktis of that planet for the results the yoga promises.

 I have learned about Iyers' teachings from my wonderful teacher Hart de Fouw.
 If I've made any mistakes in the above presentation, however, they are mine and not his.